Does flour go bad is a very pertinent question; yes, it certainly does.

 Neither of these may be palatable to us; then we have to accept a certain future of high blood pressure and heart disease, and the growing incidence of diabetes in our world.

 Lignans are a phytochemical that have a structure similar to oestrogen; they are broken down in the bowel to form a compound called enterodiol that research has proved gives protection against many cancers, including the breast and prostate.
+Does flour go bad is one part of the story.

 Lignans are found in large amounts in whole grains and seeds.
-White flour has none, they go as wastage product to animal feed.
+White flour has none, they go as a wastage product to animal feed.

-Whole wheat and sesame and flax seeds have large amounts of lignans.
+100% whole wheat and sesame and flax seeds have large amounts of lignans.

-I'm uncertain if they too go bad; more study required, Dr B.
+I'm uncertain if they too go bad; more study required, Dr B. I would assume so as you'll find the sesame seeds once hulled in the freezer in shops.

 Inflammation is another area of great interest to chiropractors and their patients.
-Research published in the American Journal of Clinical Nutrition, proved that apparently healthy individuals eating a diet low in choline and it's breakdown product betaine had 20% more low grade systemic inflammation in their bodies.
+Research published in the American Journal of Clinical Nutrition, proved that apparently healthy individuals eating a diet low in choline and its breakdown product betaine had 20% more low grade systemic inflammation in their bodies.

 They are found in eggs, tofu, wholewheat, spinach, beetroot and swiss chard.